The Longevity Den

 Why it's good for you

 Rosemary contains rosmarinic acid and carnosic acid — potent antioxidants with neuroprotective properties.
-Sage has been studied for its effects on memory and cognitive function.
-Wild oregano is one of the highest-antioxidant herbs measured by ORAC score.
-Mint supports digestion.
-The mild diuretic effect of these herbs collectively may explain the dramatically lower blood pressure rates observed in Ikaria compared to mainland Greece and the rest of Europe.
+Sage has been studied for its effects on memory.
+Wild oregano is one of the highest-antioxidant herbs by ORAC score.
+The mild diuretic effect may explain Ikaria's dramatically lower blood pressure rates.

 What Ikaria Actually Teaches Us